Blockchain: A Graph Primer

 These efforts are also known as user/entity clustering.
 Some entities, such as Wikileaks, publicly advertise its address.
-Some other addresses can be found on mailing lists, forums etc. publicizing an address as yours user might provide benefits; if the user is known (i.e., trusted) transactions from her address can be accepted by vendors without waiting 6 blocks.
-These known and trusted addresses are called \textbf{Green/Marked addresses}.
+Some other addresses can be found on mailing lists, forums, etc. publicizing a user's address might provide benefits; if the user is known (i.e., trusted), transactions from her address can be accepted by vendors without waiting for six blocks.
+These known and trusted addresses are called {green/marked addresses}.

-In general, there is not a clear cut method to link addresses together.
+In general, there is not a clear-cut method to link addresses of a user together.
 Some works have proposed graph algorithms to cluster users \cite{ron2013quantitative}.
-Despite having false positives, heuristics have been widely used by community and in research works.
-These heuristics are Peeling Chain \cite{meiklejohn2013fistful}, {Change Closure} \cite{androulaki2013evaluating}, {Idioms of Use}, {Transitive Closure}, Ip Clustering \cite{ortega2013bitcoin}, and Temporal Clustering \cite{ortega2013bitcoin}.
+Despite having false positives, heuristics have been widely used by the community and in research works.
+These heuristics are peeling chain \cite{meiklejohn2013fistful}, {change closure} \cite{androulaki2013evaluating}, {idioms of use}, {transitive closure} and Ip clustering \cite{ortega2013bitcoin}.